An unexpected key to financial literacy

 Canada has one of the most generous charitable tax credit programs in the world.
 Percentages of tax credits range depending on the province you live in.
 At the federal level, the credit can be up to 33% of the amount donated (depending on your income).

 Adding on provincial tax credits, you can get up to about half of your donation back in your pocket—to give more or spend in other ways.
-Check out the Canada Revenue Agency’s charitable tax credit calculator to better budget for your giving
+Check out this charitable tax credit calculator to better budget for your giving

 2. Evaluate your assets to add value to charitable contributions.